upslopeio/ibm-cloud-garage-training/argo/production.md

 To solve this problem:

-1. Give the new environment permission to pull images from qa namespace
+1. Give the new environment permission to pull images from dev namespace

    ```bash
    oc policy add-role-to-group system:image-puller system:serviceaccounts:<new-project-name> -n <dev-project-name>